Snow Clearing

 What is a snow windrow?

 A snow windrow is the pile of snow that is left at the bottom of a driveway after the snow plow has cleared the road.
-The town's windrow clearing program helps seniors 65+ and people with physical disabilities or medical conditions that are unable to clear the windrow on their own.
+The town offers a paid windrow clearing program to help residents clear the windrow snow left at the base of their driveways by snow clearing operations.

 Why did the plow create a windrow on my driveway?